Families in Focus

 - Southern Brooks Community Partnership, Chase and Kings Forest Community Project, and a range of other voluntary sector partners

-We supports the government’s initiative to support families with complex needs, The Troubled Families Initiative, through our local programme, Families in Focus (FIF).
+We support the government’s initiative to support families with complex needs, The Supporting Families Initiative, through our local programme, Families in Focus (FIF).
 This aims to support families struggling to cope by providing intensive, tailored support and working with the families to improve their situation.

 This will involve sharing of information between council departments and with other partner organisations.
 Any such sharing will be done proportionately and lawfully for the purpose of identifying those families who most need the support of the Families in Focus programme and to ensure that services are better coordinated for them.

-As part of this initiative the Department of Communities and Local Government (DCLG) carry out a national impact study (NIS) and family progress data (FPD) updates to make sure what we are doing is making a real difference to families in the programme.
-The information provided to DCLG is processed strictly in line with the Data Protection Act 1998, and whilst personal information is shared with DCLG, none is included in the report itself.
+As part of this initiative the Ministry of Housing, Communities and Local Government (MHCLG) carry out a national impact study (NIS) and family progress data (FPD) updates to make sure what we are doing is making a real difference to families in the programme.
+The information provided to MHCL is processed strictly in line with the Data Protection Act 1998, and whilst personal information is shared with MHCLG, none is included in the report itself.

-For further information on this initiative in South Gloucestershire contact: The Troubled Families Coordinator on 01454 863341.
+For further information on this initiative in South Gloucestershire contact: Families in Focus Coordinator on 01454 863017.